balabibo/maneuveringController/README.md

 # maneuveringController
-This project has been updated, you can find the latest version in another
+This project has been updated, you can find the latest version in another repository "An-OpenFOAM-solver-focused-on-ship-free-running-maneuvering-simulations".